EMBL-EBI-TSI/cpa-instance/gcp/terraform/README.md

 Authenticating with Google Cloud services requires a JSON file which we call the *account file*.

 This file is downloaded directly from the [Google Developers Console](https://console.developers.google.com/).
-To make the process more straightforwarded, it is documented here:
+To make the process more straightforward, it is documented here:

 Log into the [Google Developers Console](https://console.developers.google.com/) and select a project.

 The API Manager view should be selected, click on "Credentials" on the left, then "Create credentials", and finally "Service account key".

-Select "Compute Engine default service account" in the "Service account" dropdown, and select "JSON" as the key type.
+Select "Compute Engine default service account" in the "Service account" drop-down, and select "JSON" as the key type.

 Clicking "Create" will download your `credentials`.

-Once you have your credentials you can export them in your environment with:
+Once you have your credentials you can export them to your environment with:

     export GOOGLE_CREDENTIALS="`cat credentials.json`"